stephaneuler/board-of-symbols/README.md

 ## Important hints
 BoSym requires a Java runtime (JRE) and a compiler (SDK).
 - if necessary, install a SDK
-- BoS needs to find the command javac.
+- BoSym needs to find the command javac.
 If the bin-directory is not in the Path, add it in the properties menue
 - different versions of SDK and JRE can cause problems.
 Make sure that they have the same version.
 - starting BoSym with double click on jserver.jar sometime runs into problems.
 Try starting it from the command shell.